oleksiikholovchuksc/BFI/README.markdown

 #BFI: Brainfuck Interpreter
 ##Make brainfuck, not war
 ===========
-This is a Brainfuck interpreter written in C.
+This is a Brainfuck interpreter written in C.<br>
-It is as slow and buggy as I could make (I have worked hard for this, really).
+It is as slow and buggy as I could make (I have worked hard for it, really).

 ## Usage
 	bfi <filename>